-McKinnon won the Emmy Award for Outstanding Supporting Actress in a Comedy Series in 2016 and 2017 and was nominated in 2014, 2015 and 2018 for her work on “SNL.”
-In addition, she earned a Critics’ Choice Award for Best Actress in a Comedy Series in 2016 and a 2014 American Comedy Award for Best Supporting Actress.
+McKinnon won the Emmy for Outstanding Supporting Actress in a Comedy Series in 2016 and 2017, with additional nominations in 2014, 2015, 2018, 2019, 2020 and 2021 for her work on “Saturday Night Live.”
+In addition, she earned a Critics’ Choice Award for Best Actress in a Comedy Series in 2016.

-McKinnon has entertained millions of viewers with her critically acclaimed impression of Hillary Rodham Clinton as well as other notable public figures, including Jeff Sessions, Kellyanne Conway, Ellen DeGeneres and Supreme Court Justice Ruth Bader Ginsburg.
+McKinnon has entertained millions of viewers with her critically acclaimed impression of Hillary Rodham Clinton as well as other notable public figures, including Jeff Sessions, Kellyanne Conway, Ellen DeGeneres and the late Supreme Court Justice Ruth Bader Ginsburg.

-McKinnon starred alongside Mila Kunis in the Lionsgate action-comedy “The Spy Who Dumped Me.”
-McKinnon’s other film credits include Paul Feig’s reboot of “Ghostbusters,” “Rough Night” opposite Scarlett Johansson, and “Office Christmas Party” with Jason Bateman and Jennifer Aniston.
-In addition, she has voiced roles in several animated projects, including Oscar-nominated “Ferdinand” with John Cena, “Angry Birds” and “Finding Dory.”
+She co-starred in the 2019 medieval fantasy-comedy series “Heads Will Roll,” which she also created.
+In addition, she has voiced roles in several animated projects, including Oscar-nominated “Ferdinand” with John Cena, “Angry Birds” and Pixar’s “Finding Dory.”
 She has also voiced several TV series, including “The Magic School Bus Rides Again,” “The Simpsons” and “Family Guy.”
-She was also nominated for a 2017 Daytime Emmy for her work on the PBS animated series “Nature Cat.”
+She was nominated for a 2017 Daytime Emmy for her work on the PBS animated series “Nature Cat.”